-Nighttime eating is a behavior that is both common and often misunderstood.
-For many, reaching for a snack like granola as a nighttime snack has become routine, influenced by lifestyle, culture, or biological cues.
-However, this habit is surrounded by myths and debates, particularly regarding its impact on health.
-Understanding why people eat at night and how to make smart snack choices like granola can help shed light on this widespread behavior.
+Granola as a nighttime snack is a common choice, but its effects on health are often misunderstood.
+Many people routinely reach for granola as a nighttime snack, influenced by lifestyle, culture, or biological cues.
+However, this habit is surrounded by myths and debates, particularly regarding its impact on weight, digestion, and sleep.
+Understanding why people eat at night and how to make smart snack choices—such as granola as a nighttime snack—can provide clarity on this widespread behavior.

 Why Nighttime Eating is a Common Practice